 A: The weather in the UK changes often, so it is a good idea to pack a coat to bring with you.
 During the summer months in most parts of the country the temperatures reach 20 degrees and in the winter they usually don't drop below 0 degrees Celsius.

 A: Leeds is the third largest city in the UK, located in Yorkshire, in England.
 Leeds is surrounded by the Yorkshire Dales and three other national parks.

 A: Leeds has excellent transport links to major cities and airports in the UK.
 Travelling times by train:

-A: The Leeds International Study Centre is located at Carnegie Stand, at the world-famous Headingley Carnegie Stadium in the Headingly area of Leeds.
+A: The Leeds International Study Centre is located at Carnegie Stand, at the world-famous Emerald Headingley Stadium in the Headingley area of Leeds.

 A: To help you settle in, we will organise fun events where you can meet your new teachers and classmates.
 You can also get involved with sports, societies and groups at Leeds Beckett University, or go along to fun social events on campus.

 A: Learning a new language can take some time, so try not to worry if your English is not perfect.
 You can help others understand you more easily by speaking clearly and slowly, and repeating yourself when necessary.
 If you don’t understand someone, you can politely ask them to repeat what they have said.